Europa Conference League highlights, round-up: Fiorentina, Sivasspor, AZ, Dnipro-1 through

 Best of the rest

-• Due to adverse weather conditions, the match between Slovácko and Köln was suspended until 13:00 CET Friday.
-The score was 0-0 at the time.
+• Due to adverse weather conditions, the match between Slovácko and Köln was suspended until Friday.
+Ondrej Duda's 82nd-minute penalty was enough to earn Köln the win.

 • Villarreal, winners of Group C before Matchday 5, dropped points for the first time as they were held by Hapoel Beer-Sheva, who have drawn four of their five matches.